2 PhD Positions in project Translating Memories: The Eastern European Past in the Global Arena

 Translating Memories: The Eastern European Past in the Global Arena, funded by the European Research Council (ERC), is being carried out at the School of Humanities, Tallinn University (2020-2024).
 Principal Investigator (PI) is Dr. Eneken Laanes.
-The project is recruiting three PhD students.
-The appointment will start on 1 September 2020.
+The project is recruiting two PhD students.
+The appointment will start on 1 February 2021.
 The maximum duration of the contract is 48 months.

 Aims of Translating Memories